Copacetic is taking a Vacation!

 Copacetic Event, June 15: Kramers Ergot 9 Tour w/ Sammy Harkham & Kevin Huizenga

-Posted on 02 June 19:06 (almost 9 years ago)
+Posted on 02 June 19:06 (about 9 years ago)

 On Wednesday, June 15, from 6 to 8pm, Copacetic will host Kramers Ergot editor, SAMMY HARKHAM and comics genius, KEVIN HUIZENGA for an evening of comics and conversation.
 In adddition to the latest Kramers Ergot, we will have Ganges and Crickets comics -- and plenty more -- on hand.
 Mark it on your calendar!